tylerharter/cs301-projects/fall19/p9/stage2.md

 What ratings are the most helpful and what ratings are the least helpful?
 Why could that be?

+#### Question 29: What is the average rating of all reviews which recommend the corresponding products?

+Hint: Use your bucketize on `do_recommend` category.

-#### Question 31: What is the relationship between the rating and the likelihood of the product being recommended?
+#### Question 30: What is the relationship between the rating and the likelihood of the product being recommended?

 Answer with a scatter plot.
 The x-axis should represent the rating and the y-axis should represent the percentage of reviews that recommended the product.